Power Automate > Email automation in Power Automate

 -

 Configure the email trigger.
-The flow designer opens with the email trigger.
 Click the trigger step to expand it:

 - Folder: Pick the folder to monitor (usually

-- Subject Filter: Type exactly what the subject line should contain - for example,
+- Subject Filter: Type what the subject must contain — for example,

-.
-This stops the flow from running on every single email (trust me, you don’t want that). - You can filter by sender or importance too if needed.
+New Sales Lead Received.
+This prevents the flow from firing on every email. - You can also filter by sender or importance if needed.

 - Folder: Pick the folder to monitor (usually